Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

-\textbf{Possible orders of magnitude of $X_n$.} Let us first mention that most of the statements presented in this section of the introduction are conjectural.
+{ \textbf{Possible orders of magnitude of $X_n$}}. $\;$ Let us first mention that most of the statements presented below are conjectural.
 Since we take the infimum or the supremum of a very large number of random variables to obtain $X_n$, the tails of $X_0$ at $0^+$ and $\infty$ and the tail of $\mathbf G(0)$ at $\infty$ actually play a quite complicated role, which may blur the neat features of the model that we want to present here.
 To avoid these unnecessary complications, we make the following bounded support assumptions.

 This immediately implies that

 Let us set

 To avoid trivial cases, we also assume that